 <body> tag.
 In an XHTML document

 <h1> is typically only used once per page, and may contain content that is related to the page title, the company name, or the name of the website.
 (It is possible for HTML5 pages to use the

-h1 element multiple times in different contexts, but as of this writing that is not generally recommended, due to issues with accessibility software.
+h1 element multiple times in different contexts, although this may generate issues with some accessibility software.)

 <h2>, on the other hand, is a sub-heading, of which there may be several in a document.

 <h3> is a sub-sub-heading, and so on.

 <p> tags mark paragraphs.
 Keep in mind that the content of every paragraph must be contained within an opening and closing